 Voice assistants reinvent search.
 Network ad loads are reduced.
 Brands take center stage and chatbots take on customer service.
 This is just a taste of what’s in store for the global marketing industry in 2019.

-We asked our team of marketing experts around the globe to give us their top industry predictions for the coming year.
+We asked our team of marketing experts around the globe and SCALE18 speakers to give us their top industry predictions for the coming year.
 Here are their thoughts.

 Voice assistants will reinvent the way we manage search marketing